 Since it has the ability to pass laws and it has created the corporation, government should, logically, be the one entity that could exercise control over the corporation.
 But here, too, we are quickly losing our grip.

-One explanation for the massive growth of government could be that it is engaged in an arms race with the corporation.
-In an effort to contain growing corporate power, it has expanded itself and its power.
+One explanation for the massive growth of government could be that it is engaged in an arms race with corporatism, or perhaps the corporations and government are really one expanding entity (since it is government that grants life to corporations).
+Looking at the first explanation—In an effort to contain growing corporate power, government has expanded itself and its power.
 But it still trails behind: there are 35M employees in the publicly-traded corporate world (Russell 3000) but only 22M employees in federal and local government.
 Governmental entities like the Environmental Protection Agency staff 15,000 in an attempt to combat the environmental externalities caused by corporations, but this is merely chasing after symptoms and temporarily containing the problem.
-Eventually, these government arms lose, and when they do, they become part of a "corporate-government state" – just another arm of the expanding corporation.
-Both parties employ different tactics.
+Eventually, these government arms lose, and when they do, they become part of a "corporate-government state" – just another arm of the expanding corporation, or the expanding government?
+The political parties employ different tactics.
 The left-wing wants more government to address externalities; the right wing wants less government as it just becomes part of the problem.
-But neither address the root issue: the corporation's programming.
+But neither address the root issue: the corporation's bad central programming.
 And so long as that root issue persists, government – big or small – leads to growing corporate power.

 The greatest strength of the U.S. Government – its "checks and balances" – has become its greatest weakness.
 Remember, the problem humans face is a loss of control, and the government was wisely designed to remove control from any single party.
 Unfortunately, this makes it easy for the corporation to play various parties against each other and block profit-threatening action, while still allowing profit-friendly actions to pass through.
 This is the check-mate in our "AI takeover" game: corporations, which are legal entities and thus controlled by the law, control the government, meaning that no laws genuinely restricting corporations can be passed.

-Now, let's put this all together by looking at the definition of an AI takeover, alongside with that of a corporate takeover.
+Now, let's put this all together by looking at the definition of an AI takeover, alongside with that of our corporate takeover.

 TECH-AI takeover: a hypothetical scenario in which strong-AI becomes the dominant form of intelligence, with computers or robots effectively taking control away from the human race.